kismetwireless/kismet-docs/howto/deb_repos.md

 ## Debian Stretch (Intel, Raspberry Pi)
 Debian Stretch (i386, amd64, armhf - Raspberry Pi 3, armel - Raspberry Pi 0w)

+*WARNING* - You will *not* be able to capture from the built-in Wi-Fi on the Raspberry Pi 3 or Pi 0w unless you also install the [nexmon driver patch](https://github.com/seemoo-lab/nexmon/).
+This patch adds reverse-engineered monitor mode to the Broadcom driver.
+You can still use USB devices, though!

 ### Release (beta and release versions)
 ```bash
 $ wget -O - https://www.kismetwireless.net/repos/kismet-release.gpg.key | sudo apt-key add -